brian-peter-dickson/ietf-dprive-id-discovery-plan/ietf-dprive-id-discovery-plan.md

 This document also makes use of DNS Terminology defined in {{!RFC8499}}

 # Threat Model and Problem Statement

+FIXME.
+(Copied text from original body of phase2-requirements follows.)

 Currently, protocols such as DoT provide encryption between the user's stub resolver and a recursive resolver.
 This potentially provides (1) protection from observation of end user DNS queries and responses, (2) protection from on-the-wire modification DNS queries or responses (including potentially forcing a downgrade to an unencrypted communication).
 Of course, observation and modification are still possible when performed by the recursive resolver, which decrypts queries, serves a response from cache or performs recursion to obtain a response (or synthesizes a response), and then encrypts the response and sends it back to the user's stub resolver.